uncleash/cxAsCodeDevlab/content/030-Using-CX-as-Code/20_BuidlingYourCodeBase.md

 }
 ```

 Copy the code snippit below and paste it into your Main.tf file.
-This code snip contains your Oauth reference, providers and a resource to construct a routing skill
+This code snip contains your Oauth reference, terraform providers and a resource to construct a routing skill.

 ```
 terraform {